 May 11, 2012

 Wow, we're almost done.
-Well, not done of course, but all of the frame joints are fully welded and the diagonal bracing is in and the transmission tunnel is all fixed, so we're ready to start attaching stuff to the frame.
+Well, not 'done' done of course, but all of the frame joints are fully welded and the diagonal bracing is in and the transmission tunnel is all fixed, so we're ready to start attaching stuff to the frame.
 I think we'll start with the seat belt brackets, since they're important, and also because we've already got them cut out.
 We'll then move on to brackets we haven't cut out yet.
 After we cut them out.
 Which shouldn't take long now that we have our cool new angle grinder with cut-off wheel.

-It might've been too hot when I applied it.
+It might've been too hot outside when we applied it.
 I have a theory that whatever etching is, the paint does it before it dries, and it takes a little while to do it.
 So if it's too hot and the paint flashes right away (in retrospect, painting in direct sunlight might've been overkill), the metal's left in an un-etched state.
 So when you wet-sand the part and try to dry it off with compressed air, the paint peels off in big sheets and flies away like a flat Peter Pan.
 At least that's my theory.
 I'll keep working on it.
 The paint, not the theory.

 As a result of this, our completion date, calculated regularly on the Build Plan page, keeps creeping back toward 2013.
-Up until now I'm not sure I ever really believed I'd get anything more out of this project than a replacement for the mock-up frame.
+Up until now I'm not sure we ever really believed we'd get anything more out of this project than a replacement for the mock-up frame.
 Now that we've reached that point, the reality of having a new car is starting to sink in.
-The idea of attaching suspension components and having something I can roll in and out of the garage is almost unbelievable.
+The idea of attaching suspension components and having something we can roll in and out of the garage is almost unbelievable.
 And yet there it is.
 A car that just needs a little bit of assembly.
 And some paint.
 And bodywork.

 Our Build Log